 I have used several different types of resources over the years when doing genealogy research and have had great success, but there were a few family branches that I have struggled to find any information on.
 These individuals just didn’t leave enough of a paper trail for me to find them.
 I had come to what is known as a genealogy brick wall.
 So I decided to take a different path by using a different type of resource and that is DNA.
-I have been using DNA for a few years now and have able to connect with several family branches that just didn’t have a strong paper trail.
-DNA has helped me break through some of those brick wall.
-It has also connected with others who I didn’t know we are related to.
+I have been using DNA for a few years now and have been able to connect with several family branches that just didn’t have a strong paper trail.
+DNA has helped me break through some of those brick walls.
+It has also connected me with others who I didn’t know we are related to.

 Use of DNA

 We are learning where our ancestors came from by the use of ethnicity estimates.
 These estimates go back tens of thousands of years, before the written word.
 This is possible from the DNA that has been collected from cultures, regions and ancient remains found all over the world.

-Humans share 99.9% the same DNA, but only .1% of their DNA is inherited specifically from their ancestors.
+Humans share 99.9% of the same DNA, but only .1% of their DNA is inherited specifically from their ancestors.
 Traits like eye color, hair color and type, height, shape of our nose, etc, come from this .1% that we inherit.

 Types of DNA